Charles Mullen or McMullen in some documentation emigrated from Co. Antrim the exact place

 James Duffy was born in the Lettermacaward parish north of Glenties town in west Co.
 Donegal Ireland 10th Aug 1839 probably in Dooey townland.
 Probably a son of a small tenant farmer having perhaps 1 or 2 acres of very poor quality land.
 The people of the area would be in a scenario of too many people scraping an existence from very poor rocky land.
 This would be an area which suffered massively from past famines and in the upcoming 1847 famine An Gortha Mor would suffer terribly.
 Hundreds would die from starvation.
 The only light at the end of the tunnel would be emigration especially to America.
 The treck to Derry to join a famine ship would start the adventure of relief.
 Philadelphia would be a welcome sight after six or seven weeks in the N. Atlantic passage.
 These were the famine Irish so often mentioned in the history books.

 What could he expect in the America of the mid 19th century?.
 If he was lucky he may well have had a relative from an earlier generation of emigrants who could help him.
-One source states James emigrated from Derry to Philadelphia in 1854 on the ship Libuina in 1854.
-He had survived the 1847 famine and be about 16 years of age.
-What he worked at in Philadelphia between his arrival and his joining the army is not known.
-Neither is it known if he got involved in any of the Irish militia units in Philadelphia prior to the war.
+One source states James and his brother Patrick emigrated from Derry to Philadelphia in 1854 on the ship Libuina.
+Patrick was aged 15 and James 12.
+Both had survived the 1847 famine.
+Subsequent information on both states they stayed at St Patricks church on 20th St Philadelphia.
+Whether in the protection of the clerics there or simply as shelter.
+Little is known by me on Patricks life as he seems to have left few traces.
+However quite a lot is known of James.
+I do not know anything of his early life in Philadelphia where he probably worked as a labourer.
 He initially joined the 24th Regt for the statuatory three month enlistment.
 He then joined the 69th at Philadelphia 23rd.
 Aug.
 1861.
 Mustered in Camp Observation Md.
 31st Oct.
 1861.
-James fought in the Peninsular Campaign, Antietam, and Fredericksburg snd Gettysburg.
-Transferred to Ambulance Corps Feb 29th 1864.
+James fought in the Peninsular Campaign, Antietam, and Fredericksburg and Gettysburg.
+He later transferred to Ambulance Corps Feb 29th 1864.
 Mustered out Aug.
 19th.
 1864 expiration of term.

 James died in Philadelphia July 7th 1916 aged 76.
 Was a marble polisher by trade though in last 20 years of his life worked in the Philadelphia Mint.
-James had a damaged left hand due to a work accident though one descendant states was a wound from Gettysburg.
+James had a damaged left hand a wound received at Gettysburg.
+After the war James worked in the U.S. Mint got married to a lady called Sarah Martin from Malin Head Co.
+Donegal and had a very large family.
 James had an active interest in Army affairs after the war.
 He was member of Gus Town Post No. 46 G.A.R. also was a member of St. Patricks Church at 26th and Locust Street.
 His funeral from the home of his son James Jnr.
-2317 Christian St. He was survived by wife Sarah (nee McLaughlin who was born in Malin Head Co.
-Donegal and who he married in Philadelphia) and two other sons Michael and George and daughters Mary Mehrman and Sara Gorman.
+2317 Christian St. He was survived by wife Sarah and two other sons Michael and George and daughters Mary Mehrman and Sara Gorman.
 He had a son an officer in the Philadelphia Police Sergt John J. Duffy of the 20th and Federal St. precinct.
 James was buried in the Old Cathedral Cemetery along with wife Sarah.
 Plot S-5-45-M.

 Lettermacaward is shown on the map above.
 The emigrants would have sailed from Derry (close by Muff) up the Foyle then swung into the N. Atlantic heading west past Malin Head which would be the last view countless thousands ever saw of their homeland.
 Few came back.
 There are stories of people ashore lighting beacon fires on the headland to say good bye to their relatives as they sailed away to the "Shores of Amerikay".
 As the bigger steel ships arrived in the late 19th century they would anchor off Moville and tenders would bring the emigrants down from Derry to join the ships.